bobthecomputer/Outside-Your-Bubble/PROGRESS.md

 - 2025-12-23: Introduced a premium visual system (new fonts, dark/bright palette variables, and non-purple accents) and restyled the deck, learning path sheet, home hero, sign-in screen, site header, and feed cards to match; follow-up: add a light-mode toggle and continue the deck refactor + ranking integration.
 - 2025-12-23: Extracted the deck action bar into a presentational component and wired personalization scoring into deck building using stored user preferences (topics, serendipity, nationality) to prioritize candidates before deduping.
 - 2025-12-23: Continued the deck refactor by introducing a card stack wrapper and controls shell, moving swipe gesture handlers to the stack layer and keeping action controls in a dedicated shell.
+- 2025-12-28: Added a one-command quickstart script (Docker + Prisma + preview), documented it in onboarding docs, and added a `prisma:seed` script for consistent setup.